Extended molt phenology models improve inferences about molt duration and timing: Methods

-Underhill moult models assume that birds caught on each sampling occasion are a random sample of the population, that any variation in the moult duration can be modelled using covariates, and that the times of moult onset follow a specified probability distribution.

-Additionally different model formulations are used depending on the moult data type and the stages of moult that are sampled across the population.
-Five data types are distinguished (Underhill \& Zucchini 1988; Underhill \emph{et al.} 1990): Type 1 data are purely categorical (moult not started, moult in progress/active moult, moult completed), whereas for data types 2-5 continuous moult scores are required for actively moulting birds.
-For type 1 (categorical) and type 2 data it is required that pre-moult, in-moult and post-moult individuals are all sampled.
-Type 3 data requires only individuals in active moult.
-Type 4 data requires active moult and post-moult individuals, and type 5 data requires pre-moult and active moult individuals.
-In all cases it is assumed that the sampling probability is independent of moult stage and homogeneous within each moult stage.
+} Five Underhill-Zucchini model types are distinguished depending on the molt data type (categorical or score) and the stages of molt that are sampled across the population (Underhill and Zucchini 1988, Underhill et al. 1990): The type 1 model is for purely categorical observations (molt not started, molt in progress/active molt, molt completed), whereas model types 2-5 require molt scores for all actively molting individuals.
+Type 1 (categorical) and type 2 models further require that pre-molt, molt and post-molt individuals are all sampled.
+The type 3 model requires samples of active molt individuals only, while type 4 and 5 models were motivated by species that molt immediately before or after migration, and are therefore not observable across all three molt categories (Tab. \ref{tab:data-type-table}).